P3391

 Living Shoreline Questionnaire for Property Owners

 A living shoreline is an alternative to shoreline hardening that not only reduces erosion but also has an array of natural benefits, such as providing habitat for fish and other wildlife, improving water quality, and buffering against storms.
 However, there is no single living shoreline design that will work for every property.
-Asking a property owner the following questions can help to inform the design of and decision to implement a living shoreline at their property.
+Asking a property owner the following questions can help to inform the design of and the decision to implement a living shoreline at their property.

 How long have you owned the property?